klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-2-frontend-auth-component.md

 1) Background
 2) `Auth` component overview
 3) `Auth` component feature: User can input private key to login.
-4) `Auth` component feature: User can import keystore file and input password to login.
+4) `Auth` component feature: User can import a keystore file and input password to login.
-5) `Auth` component feature: User can logout, remove wallet instance information from browser.
+5) `Auth` component feature: User can logout and clear the wallet instance information from the browser.

 ### 1) Background
-In blockchain based app, we usually interact with contract.
+In a blockchain based app, we usually interact with smart contracts.
-What does mean interacting with contract?
-Basically, there are just 2 options to interact with contract.
+Basically, there are 2 types of interaction with a contract.
-`1) Read data from contract.`
+`1) Read data from a contract.`
-`2) Write data to contract.`
+`2) Write data to a contract.`

-It is cost-free to read data from contract.
+It is cost-free to read data from contracts.
-On the otherhand, there is cost for writing data to contract(Sending a transaction).
+On the other hand, there is a cost for writing data to contract.

 cf) `Sending a transaction`
-It is called `Sending a transaction` for writing data to contract or blockchain.
+Writing data to contracts or blockchain is called 'sending a transaction'.
-For example, if you send 5 KLAY to your friend, you could think of it as `Write a data that I sent 5 KLAY to my friend to blockchain`.
+For example, if you send 5 KLAY to your friend, you could think of it as `writing data to the blockchain that I sent 5 KLAY to my friend`.
-Call a contract method is same.
-You could think of it as `Write a data to contract that I set variable X's value to 100`  All actions related to writing data to blockchain(contract) is called `Sending a transaction`.
+Calling a contract method is the same.
+You could think of it as `writing data onto the contract that I set variable X to 100`.
+All actions related to writing data to blockchain or contract is called `sending a transaction`.

-By this reason, to write data to contract, you should have Klaytn account which has KLAY to pay for it.
+To write data to contract, you should have a Klaytn account which has KLAY to pay for the transaction fee.
-`Auth` component helps you login to your app to pay for transaction fee.
+`Auth` component helps you login to your app.

-\* There are some application for logging your wallet instance to blockchain based app, for example, in Ethereum, Metamask do this role, in EOS, Scatter do this role.
-Currently, in Klaytn, we only support `Auth.js` component for logging in your blockchain based app.
-Later there will be more easy, not complicated method to login your app in Klaytn.

 ### 2) `Auth` component overview
-`'Auth.js'` component is longest code in our tutorial app, so we will break codes into step by step.
+`'Auth.js'` component is the longest code in our tutorial app, so we will break down the code and go over one by one.

-It looks like below.
+This component provides the following user interface.
 ![auth-component](./images/tutorial-auth-component.png)

-This component features are like below:
+Main features are:
 1) User can input private key to login.
-2) User can import keystore file and input password to login.
+2) User can import a keystore file and input password to login.
-3) User can logout, remove wallet instance information from browser.
+3) User can logout and clear the wallet instance information from the browser.

 ### 3) `Auth` component feature: User can input private key to login.
 `integrateWallet` method is needed to login with private key.

 ```js
 integrateWallet = (privateKey) => {
   const walletInstance = cav.klay.accounts.privateKeyToAccount(privateKey)